Terms of Service

 This information may only be shared with other individuals involved in the care or placement of a child on a need to know basis.
 For example, an adopter or foster carer must only share information with staff from their registered Organisation; they are not permitted to share that information with extended family or friends.

-- you will maintain appropriate records of your processing.
+- Maintain appropriate records of your processing.

 Uploading content to our site